 - Legacy Character: The book is built more or less on Steve's legacy and its impact, with the added bonus of showing it off to him before he's even really gotten started.

-- Out Of Character Is Serious Business: Tath Ki usually speaks in a more Shakespearean From a Certain Point of View manner, so the fact he is blunt and straightforward with Kiyoshi and Bucky tells them that some serious shit is about to hit the proverbial fan.
+- O.O.C.
+Is Serious Business: Tath Ki usually speaks in a more Shakespearean From a Certain Point of View manner, so the fact he is blunt and straightforward with Kiyoshi and Bucky tells them that some serious shit is about to hit the proverbial fan.

 - Peggy Sue: Superia sends her consciousness back in time, so that her younger self can get the time travel going.